cyberbono3/swifft/README.md

 - Clean-room Rust port of the n=64, m=16, p=257 parameters.
 - Requires `std` for now (no `no_std` support).
+- Optional feature flags:
+  - `parallel`: enable Rayon-backed parallel column transforms and reductions.
-- Optional feature flags reserved for future optimizations: `parallel`, `simd`.
+  - `simd`: reserved for future work.

 ## Building
 Use `cargo`, the standard Rust build tool, to build the library: